chrisgrieser/nvim-rulebook/README.md

 <a href="https://dotfyle.com/plugins/chrisgrieser/nvim-rulebook"><img
 alt ="badge" src="https://dotfyle.com/plugins/chrisgrieser/nvim-rulebook/shield"/></a>

-Add inline-comments to ignore rules, or lookup rule documentation online.
+Add inline-comments to ignore rules or suppress formatters.
+Lookup rule documentation online.

-Some LSPs provide code actions for that – this plugin adds commands for linters and LSPs that don't.
+Some LSPs provide code actions for that; this plugin is for linters and LSPs that do not have such code actions.

-## Table of Content
+## Table of contents

 <!-- toc -->